RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-liked-posts-in-new-feeds.md

 You can skip to next result while connecting with user, click on “**Next**” button to do so.
 ![skip to next result while connecting](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/image041.png)

-Click on “**Stop script execution**” button to stop script from liking posts, comments or connecting.
+Click the “**Stop script execution**” button to stop script from liking posts, comments or connecting.